-Hamas releases all 20 remaining living hostages as part of Gaza ceasefire
+All 20 remaining living hostages released by Hamas, 1,900 prisoners freed by Israel in Gaza ceasefire

 Latest Weather Blog

-Hamas releases all 20 remaining living hostages as part of Gaza ceasefire
+All 20 remaining living hostages released by Hamas, 1,900 prisoners freed by Israel in Gaza ceasefire

 DEIR AL-BALAH, Gaza Strip (AP) — Hamas released all 20 remaining living hostages held in Gaza on Monday, as part of a ceasefire pausing two years of war that pummeled the territory, killed tens of thousands of Palestinians, and had left scores of captives in militant hands.